Sign up for our newsletter

 Disclosure: Walt Disney World provided us tickets to Mickey’s Very Merry Christmas Party, but our opinions are strictly our own.

 If you’ve been wanting to take the kids to Disney World’s Magic Kingdom, the holiday season is the perfect time to go!
-You still get to experience all of the magic of the theme park’s offerings, but you get the added bonus of the beautiful decor and photo opps.
+You still get to experience all of the magic of the theme park’s offerings, but you get the added bonus of the beautiful decor and photo opps…and somewhat cooler temperatures.

 Mickey’s Very Merry Christmas Party is something every family who loves Disney should experience at least once.
 It is a seperate ticket and it’s only offered on select dates, but you get a lot of extras like plenty of sweet treats, unique photo opportunities, and a theme park that isn’t quite as crowded–you’ll still have a lot of fellow party goers, so don’t think there won’t be any lines.

 Mickey’s Very Merry Christmas Party officially kicks off at 7 pm, but you can check in as early as 4 pm with your Very Merry party ticket.
 Why do this?
-Get a head start on the lines to get in AND you can book you Fast Passes from 4 pm-7 pm!
-Fast Pass will NOT be available during the Very Merry party.
+Get a head start on the fun!

 Pro Tip: If you are an annual passholder like we are, go even earlier!
 Head for the Passholder line like you usually do to bypass the crowds and be sure to book a couple of Fast Passes for your favorite rides.
 Fast Pass is NOT available during Mickey’s Very Merry Christmas Party.
 There are a few areas inside where you can redeem your Very Merry party tickets for the wristband that you must wear because they will be looking for them.